Henry Pridham-Wippell: Early life

-Second world war
+Second World War

 Pridham-Wippell served in the Second World War as Commander of the 1st Battle Squadron in the Mediterranean from July 1940.
-He was the highest ranking British officer and Allied officer at the Battle of the Strait of Otranto in 1940 and he was knighted for his part in the Battle of Cape Matapan in the Mediterranean in March 1941, he was also a survivor of the sinking of the battleship HMS Barham in November 1941.
-He went on to be Commander-in-Chief, Dover, in 1942.
+He was the highest ranking British officer and Allied officer at the Battle of the Strait of Otranto in 1940 and was knighted for his part in the Battle of Cape Matapan in the Mediterranean in March 1941.
+He survived the sinking of the battleship HMS Barham in November 1941.
+In 1942, he became Commander-in-Chief, Dover.

 Post-war career

 After the war, Pridham-Wippell was appointed Commander-in-Chief, Plymouth.
-He retired in 1948.
-In December of 1949 he travelled to Kenya where he lived for roughly two years.
+He retired in 1948 and in December of 1949 travelled to Kenya where he lived for roughly two years.
 He mostly lived on a ranch just outside of Kitui in what has since become Kitui County, while also spending a lot of time with friends near Lake Baringo.
-Pridham-Wippell returned to England in January of 1952, staying in Devizes for two months, before returning home to Kent in March.
-Pridham-Wippell died of old age on 2 April 1952.
+Pridham-Wippell returned to England in January of 1952, staying in Devizes for two months before returning home to Kent in March.
+Pridham-Wippell died on 2 April 1952.